kakao/network-node-manager/issues/DNS_packet_dropped_issue.md

 There is an issue in which some DNS packets are dropped due to the race condition of linux kernel conntrack.
 Because of this issue, a phenomenon in which Record Resolve of Service or Pod within Kubernetes Cluster often fails occurs.

+## Caution and Preparation

+Currently, this solution is in **experimental** stage.
+This solution only works in environments where systemd-resolved dose not run in kubernetes cluster nodes. **This is because CoreDNS must be run in the host network namespace.** Before applying this solution, configure CoreDNS to run in the host network namespace.

 ## How to solve it

 network-node-manager adds the not tracking rules for DNS packet to avoid the race condition of linux kernel conntrack.
 Below are rules set by network-node-manager.